Deere & Company (NYSE:DE) Price Target Increased to $375.00 by Analysts at Citigroup

-Deere & Company (NYSE:DE) had its target price boosted by equities research analysts at Citigroup from $325.00 to $375.00 in a research note issued to investors on Thursday, Benzinga reports.
-The firm currently has a “neutral” rating on the industrial products company’s stock.
-Citigroup’s price target would indicate a potential upside of 12.24% from the stock’s previous close.
+Deere & Company (NYSE:DE) had its target price boosted by investment analysts at Citigroup from $325.00 to $375.00 in a research note issued to investors on Wednesday, Benzinga reports.
+The firm presently has a “neutral” rating on the industrial products company’s stock.
+Citigroup’s price objective would suggest a potential upside of 4.69% from the company’s current price.

-A number of other research firms have also recently commented on DE.
-Stifel Nicolaus upped their price objective on Deere & Company from $325.00 to $365.00 and gave the company a “buy” rating in a research report on Monday.
-BMO Capital Markets boosted their price target on Deere & Company from $300.00 to $400.00 and gave the company an “outperform” rating in a report on Monday, January 25th.
-Royal Bank of Canada boosted their price target on Deere & Company from $252.00 to $280.00 and gave the company an “outperform” rating in a report on Friday, November 27th.
-Argus boosted their price target on Deere & Company from $280.00 to $380.00 and gave the company a “buy” rating in a report on Monday.
-Finally, Vertical Research began coverage on Deere & Company in a report on Wednesday, January 20th.
-They set a “buy” rating and a $345.00 price target for the company.
-Five research analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Deere & Company presently has an average rating of “Buy” and a consensus target price of $320.20.
+A number of other brokerages have also weighed in on DE.
+UBS Group increased their price objective on Deere & Company from $255.00 to $267.00 and gave the company a “neutral” rating in a report on Monday, November 30th.
+Argus increased their price objective on Deere & Company from $280.00 to $380.00 and gave the company a “buy” rating in a report on Monday, March 1st.
+Deutsche Bank Aktiengesellschaft increased their price objective on Deere & Company from $287.00 to $360.00 and gave the company a “hold” rating in a report on Monday, March 1st.
+Royal Bank of Canada increased their price objective on Deere & Company from $252.00 to $280.00 and gave the company an “outperform” rating in a report on Friday, November 27th.
+Finally, BMO Capital Markets upped their target price on Deere & Company from $300.00 to $400.00 and gave the stock an “outperform” rating in a research note on Monday, January 25th.
+Five analysts have rated the stock with a hold rating, sixteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and an average target price of $320.20.

-In related news, CAO Marc A. Howze sold 14,619 shares of the stock in a transaction that occurred on Wednesday, January 6th.
-The stock was sold at an average price of $289.00, for a total transaction of $4,224,891.00.
-Following the completion of the transaction, the chief accounting officer now directly owns 35,920 shares of the company’s stock, valued at $10,380,880.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-0.70% of the stock is currently owned by corporate insiders.
+In other news, CAO Marc A. Howze sold 14,619 shares of the firm’s stock in a transaction that occurred on Wednesday, January 6th.
+The stock was sold at an average price of $289.00, for a total value of $4,224,891.00.
+Following the transaction, the chief accounting officer now owns 35,920 shares in the company, valued at $10,380,880.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Company insiders own 0.70% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the stock.
-Norges Bank purchased a new stake in Deere & Company during the fourth quarter valued at approximately $1,006,240,000.
-FMR LLC raised its position in Deere & Company by 37.8% during the fourth quarter.
-FMR LLC now owns 4,701,751 shares of the industrial products company’s stock valued at $1,265,007,000 after purchasing an additional 1,289,219 shares during the period.
-BlackRock Inc. raised its position in Deere & Company by 3.4% during the third quarter.
-BlackRock Inc. now owns 19,774,107 shares of the industrial products company’s stock valued at $4,382,536,000 after purchasing an additional 646,460 shares during the period.
-Wells Fargo & Company MN raised its position in Deere & Company by 62.5% during the fourth quarter.
-Wells Fargo & Company MN now owns 1,204,272 shares of the industrial products company’s stock valued at $324,010,000 after purchasing an additional 463,298 shares during the period.
-Finally, AMF Pensionsforsakring AB raised its position in Deere & Company by 238.9% during the fourth quarter.
-AMF Pensionsforsakring AB now owns 606,752 shares of the industrial products company’s stock valued at $163,314,000 after purchasing an additional 427,694 shares during the period.
-66.77% of the stock is owned by institutional investors.
+Large investors have recently bought and sold shares of the stock.
+Klaas Financial Asset Advisors LLC acquired a new stake in shares of Deere & Company in the fourth quarter valued at approximately $26,000.
+Grant Street Asset Management Inc. acquired a new stake in shares of Deere & Company in the fourth quarter valued at approximately $27,000.
+Syverson Strege & Co acquired a new stake in shares of Deere & Company in the fourth quarter valued at approximately $28,000.
+Leelyn Smith LLC increased its holdings in shares of Deere & Company by 2,500.0% in the fourth quarter.
+Leelyn Smith LLC now owns 104 shares of the industrial products company’s stock valued at $28,000 after purchasing an additional 100 shares during the last quarter.
+Finally, Clearview Wealth Advisors LLC acquired a new stake in shares of Deere & Company in the fourth quarter valued at approximately $32,000.
+66.77% of the stock is owned by hedge funds and other institutional investors.

 Deere & Company, together with its subsidiaries, manufactures and distributes various equipment worldwide.
 The company operates through three segments: Agriculture and Turf, Construction and Forestry, and Financial Services.
 The Agriculture and Turf segment provides various agriculture and turf equipment, and related service parts, including large, medium, and utility tractors; tractor loaders; combines, cotton pickers, cotton strippers, and sugarcane harvesters; harvesting front-end equipment; sugarcane loaders and pull-behind scrapers; tillage, seeding, and application equipment comprising sprayers, nutrient management, and soil preparation machinery; self-propelled forage harvesters and attachments, balers, and mowers; riding lawn equipment, golf course equipment, utility vehicles, and commercial mowing equipment along with associated implements; integrated agricultural solutions and precision technologies; and other outdoor power products.